pollination/pollination-docs/rhino-plugin/pollination-commands/po_selopaquefaces.md

+---
+description: Select all visible orphaned faces in the current Rhino document.
+---

 # PO_SelOpaqueFaces

-Select all orphaned opaque faces
+Select all visible orphaned faces in the current Rhino document.